-The Plastic Nightmare by Richard Neely
+The Plastic Nightmare

-I've written here before about Neely.
+I've written here before about Richard Neely.
 He wrote non-series crime novels that pretty much covered the entire range of dark suspense.
 I mentioned that in the best of them the weapon of choice is not poison, bullets or garrote.
 He always prefered sexual betrayl.